God’s Covenant: with

 overview

-Has God permanently rejected Israel and, instead, embraced the Church of believers in Jesus Christ as His chosen people?
+Has God permanently rejected Israel and, instead, embraced the Church of believers in Jesus Christ (Yeshua HaMashiach) as His chosen people?
 There are many Christians who feel this way, supposing that Christendom has “superseded” or “replaced” Israel as the chosen people of God.
-This point of view is known as “supersessionism” or “replacement theology.”
-Generally speaking, here is their thinking about this, much of which is correct:
+This point of view is known as “replacement theology” or “supersessionism.”

 • God made a covenant with Abraham, Isaac, and Jacob, the latter also known as Israel.